 Revise the whole MDCAT Physics Syllabus

 To start preparing for the test, begin by giving the whole MDCAT Physics syllabus a thorough revision.
-You can have a look at the National MDCAT syllabus 2022 to see what topics are included in it.
+You can have a look at the MDCAT syllabus 2023 to see what topics are included in it.
 Thoroughly read and understand all concepts deeply and try to solve the MCQs given in the exercise at the end of the chapter.

 Your books are your best partners, so start from there and thoroughly read the chapters, topics, and formulas, as well as numerical exercises as much as you can.
 Also, try to remember the equations, exponents, and common values.
 And you can only remember this if you revise these terms from time to time.